DavinderSinghKharoud/AddCompanyData_SQLite_/README.md

 <img src="https://github.com/DavinderSinghKharoud/Images/blob/master/mainScreen.png" width="180" height="370">

->User see the data saved in the database through second activity which will be open after user click on the ShowCompanies on the menu Item.
+>User see the data saved in the database through second activity, which will open after user click on the ShowCompanies on the menu Item.

 <img src="https://github.com/DavinderSinghKharoud/Images/blob/master/AfterDeletingSpcificRecord.png" width="180" height="370">